1. Name and contact details of the controller and the company data protection officer

 Other data is collected automatically or with your consent by our IT systems when you visit the website.
 These are mainly technical data (e.g. internet browser, operating system or time of the page call).
 This data is collected automatically as soon as you enter this website.

 If you contact us by e-mail, telephone or fax, your inquiry including all personal data (name, inquiry) resulting from it will be stored and processed by us for the purpose of processing your request.
-We will not pass on this data without your consent.

 This data is processed on the basis of Art.
 6 para.
 1 lit. b DSGVO, provided that your inquiry is related to the fulfilment of a contract or is necessary for the implementation of pre-contractual measures.
 In all other cases, processing is based on our legitimate interest in the effective processing of the enquiries addressed to us (Art.
 6 para.
 1 lit. f DSGVO) or on your consent (Art.
 6 para.
 1 lit. a DSGVO), provided that the enquiry was made.